NetframeHQ/netframe-core/docs/local-developement-environment.md

 Virtual machine
 ---------------

-You can run the local development inside a Debian virtual machine.
+You can run the local development inside a Debian 10 virtual machine.
+You can ask for the virtual machine appliance to the CTO or another developer.
 If you want to build the vitual machine, follow the [virtual machine build guide](./virtual-machines-build.md).

 If you decide to use this virtual machine, you don't need to read the "dependencies" section.